How to Make Beautiful Winter Mantel Decor

 - Vintage mirror (you can get a new one with a similar look HERE)

-- Two thrifted brass sconces (similar found HERE)
+- Two thrifted brass sconces (similar products found HERE)

 - Neutral, vintage books (this set is STUNNING!)
 You can also deconstruct books like I did on this post!